The rare Mountain Gorillas popular natural habitat

 Best time to safari Uganda’s Bwindi Impenetrable National Park

-The best time of the year for Mountain gorilla trekking tours in Uganda is during the dry months of May to September and December to February when the trails are more passable.
+The best time of the year for Mountain gorilla trekking tour Uganda is during the dry months of May to September and December to February when the trails are more passable.
 In the dry season trekking hours are long since the gorillas are not in the lowlands hiding and pictures are clearer so it’s more exciting and adventurous since you get a walk in a bigger portion of the forest.
 These seasons are the best though big numbers of tourists come to visit the park therefore it is advisable to book your permit early with your tour company.
 With the big number of tourists to the area, accommodation in Bwindi Impenetrable National Park can be accessed for whether budget, mid-range or luxury.